Published on October 20th, 2010 | by Cameron Woolsey

 Right away the most noticeable thing about Sonic 4 is how closely it resembles the original titles.
 From the SEGA Scream as the game loads, to Sonic waving his gloved hand in the winged title, to the bright pastel colors and checkerboard pattern of the first zone, this game practically glows with the influences of Sonic games in the 16-bit era.
 But the influences don’t just stop at the aesthetic design.

 Sonic 4, like its predecessors, is split up into Zones each with three Acts and a boss stage which brings you face to face with Sonic’s old rival, Dr. Robotnik.
 There are a total of four Zones in Sonic 4: Episode I which should be the same for the three following episodes.
 Each Zone in Sonic 4 is reminiscent of several Zones from the classic titles.
 Splash Zone resembles Emerald Hill from Sonic 1, Lost Labyrinth is similar to Labyrinth Zone from Sonic 1, and Mad Gear Zone is an obvious homage to the Metropolis Zone from Sonic 2.
 I found myself really enjoying Casino Street which is like Casino Night Zone from Sonic 2 and still features all the pinball paddles and giant jackpot machines from the level its based on.
+One can go on https://www.usgamblingsites.com/ to get gambling online as there are so many varieties of games.
 However, though the Zones are similar in theme, don’t mistake them for exact copies.
 Each Zone in Sonic 4 is far different from the Zones they draw inspiration from.
 The only things that actually get replicated are the boss fights at the end–though each battle includes an additional action, making it more than just a simple copy.
 The addition of a world map is a new feature for the series.
 After beating a Zone, you will be given the option to move on to the next Zone but doing nothing will transport you to the world map where you can choose one of the featured four Zones or Special Stage (if you unlocked it).
 Now, unlike previous games, you can choose to play any of the other Zones without having to finish the Zone before it.
 You can also choose which Act to play in the Zone or even the boss stage, once they have been played through once.

 SEGA made a very wise decision by removing other playable characters.
 Now I’m sure that Tails might have a small following, but one of my (and practically the entire world’s) biggest complaint was the unending plethora of terrible, terrible, side characters added to the series.
 The focus is where it needs to be: right on Sonic the Hedgehog who is the only playable character here, with the only other character being the good doctor himself.
 There are rumors (some might be true) that future episodes will contain a few of the other characters, but hopefully SEGA won’t push it.
 By now experience should have taught them that adding pointless characters does not a good game make.